 The Company sells software licenses and services to its customers under proprietary software license agreements.
 Each license agreement contains the relevant terms of the contractual arrangement with the customer, and generally includes certain provisions for indemnifying the customer against losses, expenses and liabilities from damages that are incurred by or awarded against the customer in the event the Company's software or services are found to infringe upon a patent, copyright, or other proprietary right of a third party.
-To date, the Company has not had to reimburse any of its customers for any losses related to these indemnification provisions and no material claims asserted under these indemnification provisions are outstanding as of December 31, 2009.
+To date, the Company has not had to reimburse any of its customers for any losses related to these indemnification provisions and no material claims asserted under these indemnification provisions are outstanding as of December 31, 2010.
 For several reasons, including the lack of prior material indemnification claims, the Company cannot determine the maximum amount of potential future payments, if any, related to such indemnification provisions.

-19. Restructuring Charges: Workforce Reduction Activities
+21. Restructuring Charges: Workforce Reduction Activities

 On May 7, 2009, the Company announced actions it had taken or would be taking as part of an ongoing effort to manage expenses and cost structure.
 These actions included a reduction of approximately 6% of the Company's global workforce.
-During the year ended December 31, 2009, the Company recorded restructuring charges of approximately \$3.7 million related to these activities, of which \$2.8 million was paid.
-The remaining severance accrual of \$900,000 is reported within current liabilities on the consolidated balance sheet.
+During the year ended December 31, 2009, the planned restructuring activities were completed and the Company recorded related restructuring charges of approximately \$3.7 million.